Northern California ACL Injury Treatment

 - Physical therapy exercises, rehabilitation, and/or surgery may be necessary for some ACL injuries.

-Symptoms of ACL injury
+Symptoms of ACL Tear or Rupture

 During an ACL injury, primarily with an ACL tear or rupture, you may hear or feel a loud pop in the knee.
 Other symptoms include intense pain, swelling, and difficulty moving the joint.
 The pain is typically felt most in the back or outside of the knee.